 Now that you have a WordPress website up and running, you will of course want to get traffic to it.
 LOTS of traffic!

 Getting people to your site and learning to monetize it are in-depth topics.
-In fact, I have a very popular paid course called Niche Site School where I spend 60 days with you helping you to get traffic and earn money from your site.
+In fact, I have a very popular program called Project 24 where I work with you and teach you everything I’ve learned about how to get traffic and earn money from your site.

 But here are the most important things you can do to get traffic.